 - Loans and advances to customers increased by 10% in 2021, the main categories are: corporate, retail, sme and general government.
 The 10% yoy increase in corporate loans was driven by the bank's successful participation in state subsidizied loan programmes (NHP Hajrá!, Exim's Compensation Loan Programme, MNB's Bonds for Growth Programme).
-In retail segment the value of new disbursements went up by 27% compared to 2020, exceeding the 23% growth rate of the market, primarily due to baby boom loans. - Deposits from customers increased by 11% during the year: double digit growth both in retail and corporate segment.
-The Bank's market share improved further in retail savings during 2021. - Shareholders' equity increased by 49 bln (+13%) compared to 31 Dec 2020.
-Main elements of the change: profit of 2021 (+84.4 bln), lower cash flow hedge reserve (-29.2 bln) and revaluation reserve of securities (-6.5 bln).
+In retail segment the value of new disbursements went up by 27% compared to 2020, exceeding the 23% growth rate of the market, primarily due to baby boom loans. - Deposits from customers increased by 11%: double digit growth both in retail and corporate segment.
+The Bank's market share improved further in retail savings during 2021. - Shareholders' equity increased by 39.9 bln (+10%) in 2021.
+Main elements of the change: profit of 2021 (+75.4 bln), lower cash flow hedge reserve (-29.2 bln) and revaluation reserve of securities (-6.5 bln).

-The capital adequacy ratio was 17.7% at 31 December 2021.
+Based on a shareholders' resolution there will be 54 bln dividend payment from the net result of 2021.
+The capital adequacy ratio was 18.1% at 31 December 2021.